ghoomfrog/universe/computer science/compressed chunk image format.md

 ## Palette

 If the explicit type is 1, a palette definition immediately follows the header.
 It contains an 8-bit item count + 1 followed by [chunks](#chunks).
-Explicit chunks in the palette can't be palette item indices: only channel values.
+Explicit chunks in the palette can only be channel values.

 ## Pixel Arrays